-Montreat's Wilderness Leadership Immersion Semester - Acceptance by special application only.

-The Outdoor Education Department offers its own Immersion Semester focusing on Wilderness Leadership.

-OE 306, OE 341, ES 202, PE 260 and at least two courses in Outdoor Programming and Leadership (OE 311, 312, 313, or 314) plus a Wilderness First Responder Certification may be offered as a semester program.
-If enrolled, students will be away from campus for part of the semester, completing a minimum of 15 credits.
+• Certificate in Wilderness Leadership: Immersion Semester (Acceptance by special application only) The Outdoor Education Department offers its own Immersion Semester focusing on Wilderness Leadership.
+Courses included in this certificate are OE 306, OE 341, ES 202, PE 260 and at least two courses in Outdoor Programming and Leadership (OE 311, 312, 313, or 314) plus a Wilderness First Responder Certification may be offered as a semester program.
+If enrolled, students will be away from campus for most of the semester, living in an intentional community and completing a minimum of 15 credits.
 The program may qualify students for certifications through the Wilderness Education Association and the American Canoe Association.
 Students are required to pay regular tuition, room and board fees plus special course and certification fees.